ChoiceCoin/Smart_Contracts/DreamContracts/kaagi/readme.txt

 download.py contains a sample code demonstrating the download process.

-To perform an upload, run upload.py.
+To perform a file upload, run upload.py.
 To perform a file download, run download.py.

+Additional notes:
+Any kind of file can be uploaded to the blockchain (e.g. .mp3, .pdf, .docx, .html, .mp4, etc.) but consider that larger files may take a significant amount of time to upload.
+Even so, an error may be encountered when uploading large files (>6mb) in size.